[This updated/revised article was originally published way back on December 21, 2013]

 - Plain film competency deserves Felson’s Principles of Chest Roentgenology.

 - For a more definitive source, you could read Webb’s Thoracic Imaging: Pulmonary and Cardiovascular Radiology.
 It’s especially well-loved for its treatment of interstitial lung diseases.
-At $200+, it’s also good volume to borrow.
+It’s very expensive and a good volume to borrow.
 Webb also has the best text on High-Resolution CT of the Lung, another great and pricey reference to maybe not buy.

-- Mayo Clinic Gastrointestinal Imaging Review has every body modality but is the only fluoro resource you would need assuming people will teach you the protocols.
+- Mayo Clinic Gastrointestinal Imaging Review has every modality but is the fluoro resource you would need (assuming people will teach you the protocols) if you want to really go deep on the dying art.

 - The cheaper solution is Genitourinary Radiology: The Requisites.
 The Textbook of Uroradiology is pricier but quite nice.